Skip to main content

 In the command above, specify:

---nebius-object-storage-bucket-by-id-id: Destination bucket ID that you copied earlier.
+• --nebius-object-storage-bucket-by-id-id: Destination bucket ID that you copied earlier.
+The bucket must be in the same region as the exported events.

 The command returns an operation that confirms the export was created.
 The export itself continues running in the background.